gleu/pgstats/README.md

 waiting events on an interval set up with the `-i` command line option.
 By default, it's 1 second (which is a bit on the high end).

-Starting with PostgreSQL 13 (yet to be released), pgwaitevent is able to include leader and workers.
+Starting with PostgreSQL 13, pgwaitevent is able to include leader and workers.
 You need the -g command line option for this.

 Ideas
 -----

-pg_stat_archiver: display the current wal and the last archived
+* pg_stat_archiver: display the current wal and the last archived
-pg_stat_archiver: display the duration since the last archived wal pg_stat_*_tables: display the duration since the last *vacuum and *analyze
+* pg_stat_archiver: display the duration since the last archived wal
+* pg_stat_*_tables: display the duration since the last *vacuum and *analyze